sancara/meta-backend/Introduction to Databases/README.md

 ## First Normal Form

 Enforce data atomicity rule and eliminate unnecessary repeating groups of data.
 Atomicity means that you can only have one sigle instance value of the column attribute in any cell of the table.
+It requires PRIMARY KEY definition

 ## Second Normal Form

 Avoid any partial dependency relationships between data.
 It refers to a composite primary key where a non-key attribute value depends only on one part of the composite key.

 ## Third Normal Form

 No transitive dependency.
 It should be no dependency in any non-key attribute within the table.
 For accomplishing this the table must be already in 2NF.